darianrosebrook/kokoro-onnx-raycast-api/docs/adr/001-caws-compliance-implementation.md

 - **Maintenance**: Ongoing maintenance of quality gates

 ### Risks
-- **Tool Availability**: Some tools may not be available in all environments
+- **Tool Availability**: Some tools may not be available in all relevant environments
 - **Performance Impact**: Additional testing may slow down CI/CD
 - **False Positives**: Security scanning may generate false positives